sparrowcode/PermissionsKit/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/SPPermission/1b658cd8943cef1687c37789d6c410a613868c36/Recource/request-permission - shop.svg"/>

 I have a store where I sell applications and modules for Xcode projects.
 You can find ready-made applications or custom animations.
-I regularly update the code. visit my website: [xcode-shop.com](https://xcode-shop.com).
+I regularly update the code.
+Visit my website for see all items for sale: [xcode-shop.com](https://xcode-shop.com).
 In website you can find preview and for some items link in AppStore

 <img src="https://rawcdn.githack.com/IvanVorobei/SPPermission/1b658cd8943cef1687c37789d6c410a613868c36/Recource/request-permission - shop.svg"/>